codragonzuo/studynotes/SpringCloud/README.md

 ## SpringCloud Consul
 ## SpringCloud Security
 Spring Cloud Security features

-■Relay SSO tokens from a front end to a back end service in a Zuul proxy ■Relay tokens between resource servers
+■Relay SSO tokens from a front end to a back end service in a Zuul proxy

+■Relay tokens between resource servers

 ■An interceptor to make a Feign client behave like OAuth2RestTemplate (fetching tokens etc.)

 ■Configure downstream authentication in a Zuul proxy

+Single Sign On(All of the OAuth2 SSO and resource server features moved to Spring Boot in version 1.3. ) Token Relay

+A Token Relay is where an OAuth2 consumer acts as a Client and forwards the incoming token to outgoing resource requests.
+The consumer can be a pure Client (like an SSO application) or a Resource Server.

+■- Client Token Relay

+■- Client Token Relay in Zuul Proxy

+■- Resource Server Token Relay

 ## SpringCloud Sleuth